'Mom, I’ve Been In An Accident. I’m In A Helicopter': Victims Recount Deadly 5-Vehicle Crash

 About two hours later, that same man was with a FHP trooper looking at the pickup truck.
 This time, he was not in handcuffs.

-The roads opened back up around 9 p.m. once all the vehicles involved were towed away.MORE NEWS: School Board Votes To Make Masks Optional For All Broward Public School Students
+The roads opened back up around 9 p.m. once all the vehicles involved were towed away.MORE NEWS: Former South Dade Senior High School Band Teacher Andrew Zweibel Accused Of Sex With Student

 Troopers have not said if they have made any arrests.
 Investigators also have not released the identity of the pedestrian killed.